 - The story of a two-class society, and two fighters who must fight for their lives, their kings, and their love

 - Tells the story of a women who tries to marry the king so she can kill him and overthrow him, only to fall in love

 - Goodreads Choice Awards semi-finalist for Young Adult Fantasy and Sci-Fi Category

 Summary of The Selection

-Before I go into the best books like The Selection Series, let’s quickly recap the general story.
+Before I go into the best books like The Selection series, let’s quickly recap the general story.
 Don’t worry, I won’t reveal any spoilers if you haven’t finished reading yet.

-Set in a dystopian world where society is divided into numbers, and each number resembles a class, The Selection series is about a world divided and tantalising love triangles thrown in for good measure.
+Set in a dystopian world where society is divided into numbers, and each number resembles a class, The Selection series is about a world divided and tantalizing love triangles thrown in for good measure.

 Number 1, is the most elite class, of Kings, Queens, and those in power.
 The lowest class, number 8, are the workers – those who man the kitchens of the silver palace and work as servants.